tagohd/mono/Characters/Luke Campbell/Luke Campbell.md

 - Regrettably for him, he gets feelings for Luke after being saved by him, therefore becoming the (main?) love interest (enemies to lovers anyone?)
 - While he was initially trying to get the orb because he was ordered to do so by [[Other Ideas from Lunathrix|the big bad]], he gradually ends up trying to take the orb from Luke to prevent him from poisoning himself, thereby fulfilling the “What’s that in your mouth?
 SPIT THAT OUT!” role

+%%
+sudoMajor:: Luke is colorblind because he's a dogboy.
+But people don't realize he's colorblind b/c he hides the fact the he's a dogboy.
+Priority:: 3
+#majorChange #unseenByLun
+%%
 >[!idea]
 >Or maybe he's just [[LukeVISION (TM)]] and grabs the [[chocolate orange]] by mistake?
 But once he realizes it's not actually THE ORB, he still wants to eat it.
 Maybe this can be a recurring thing throughout the story, and it also ties into Luke hiding the fact that he's a dogboy.
 (Maybe deople (dog-people) are discriminated against for some reason?)
 Pretty much everyone knows that deople (dog-people) are colorblind, but not everyone knows that Luke is a dogboy.
 (And maybe Luke is so much of an idiot that he's not even aware he's colorblind.)